VirtusLab/git-machete/README.md

 ### Shell completions

-When git-machete is installed via **Homebrew**, shell completions should be installed automatically. <br/>
+When git-machete is installed via **Homebrew** (and a few other supported package managers, see [PACKAGES.md](PACKAGES.md)), shell completions should be installed automatically. <br/>
-For any other package manager, or when your shell doesn't pick up the Homebrew-installed completion, use the following:
+For other package managers (like **pip**), or when your shell doesn't pick up the Homebrew-installed completion, use the following:

 #### Bash